tacofoundation/tacofoundation.github.io/src/content/specification/taco.md

 <img src="/diagram05.png" width="100%" style="float: center">
 </center>

 <sup>__Figure 05__: TACO Collection Schema, highlighting core metadata fields such as licensing, spatial and temporal extents, dataset provider, and versioning information for both the dataset and TACO.
 Other fields shown are RECOMMENDED but not mandatory.
-The Responsible AI (RAI*) field is highly RECOMMENDED for documenting potential biases and ethical considerations related to the dataset.</sup>
+The Responsible AI (RAI*) fields are highly RECOMMENDED for documenting potential biases and ethical considerations related to the dataset.</sup>

 ### TACO Sample